BradGreig/brownlow-predictor/docs/index.md

 For this model, I recovered an overall accuracy of 82 per cent, similar to that of model 1 (again, this is dominated by the zero vote predictions).
 Breaking it down further, I recovered an accuracy of 65, 40 and 29 per cent for correctly predicting the 3, 2 and 1 vote winners.
 This is slightly higher than the 63, 39 and 32 per cent of model 1.
 But this should not be too surprising as we are using a much larger number of decision trees in our random forest.

 - I still need to compute the mean square error (MSE) for this model as well.

-### Ordinal Logistic Regression

-Have not found the time to start working on this yet but will soon.

 ### Simulation Based Inference